Internal Link Structure Best Practices to Boost Your SEO

 - If you’re in a highly regulated industry, you likely have a lot of similar content to other sites and have to word your own copy in certain ways.

-- If you’re an e-commerce retailer that has the same product in several categories and you have product descriptions being the same across many sites because you haven’t had time to customize for each.
+- If you’re an ecommerce retailer that has the same product in several categories and you have product descriptions being the same across many sites because you haven’t had time to customize for each.

 It’s important to map out and acknowledge areas where you have duplicate content.

-You can use tools like Copyscape to evaluate how bad your duplicate content issues are across the web and within your website via a batch search – especially important if you fall into the group that has product content on your site that others are using as well across the web.
+You can use tools like Copyscape to evaluate the extent of your duplicate content issues across the web and within your website via a batch search.

+This is particularly important if you have product content on your site that others are using, as well.

 If you know what you have to navigate around, you can then plan your use of canonical tags for duplicate and similar content pages, language variations (if you have international content), or pagination on your site.

-From there you can use your sitemap as a tool to understand when you layer on the canonical pages and URLs where you’re sending the search engines in and out of specific sections.
+From there, use your sitemap as a tool to understand when you layer on the canonical pages and URLs where you’re sending the search engines in and out of specific sections.

-In e-commerce, this can be tricky as you can inadvertently make a product category invisible if you canonical too many products to a more important category, or to a root version of the product page independent of any product category.
-You’ll definitely need to plan this out carefully.
+This can be tricky in ecommerce as you can inadvertently make a product category invisible if you canonical too many products to a more important category, or to a root version of the product page independent of any product category.

 5. Crawling & Indexing

-All of our our efforts are in vain if we don’t ensure that navigation is crawlable and that only necessary primary and sub-navigation are coded out into each page.
+All of our efforts are in vain if we don’t ensure that navigation is crawlable and that only necessary primary and sub-navigation are coded out into each page.

-By putting unnecessary navigation into each page we can waste precious crawl budget and focus.
+Unnecessary navigation wastes precious crawl budget and focus.
 The key is not only to get the search engines to see all of our content and have an easy linear path to get through the depth of content in our topical areas but also to understand the linking association between the pages based on topical relevance.
-When we don’t have crawling focus and can’t get the spiders to certain pages, we’re losing out on an opportunity to be highly ranked

-By putting unnecessary navigation into each page we can waste precious crawl budget and focus.
-The key is not only to get the search engines to see all of our content and have an easy linear path to get through the depth of content in our topical areas but also to understand the linking association between the pages based on topical relevance.

-When we don’t have crawling focus and can’t get the spiders to certain pages, we’re losing the opportunity to be highly ranked on terms across the broad spectrum of high-level to specific terminology.
-Plus, our sites will look shallow and flat despite our efforts to build quality content in depth.
+We lose out on the opportunity to be highly ranked on terms across the broad spectrum of high-level to specific terminology when our lack of crawling focus prevents us from getting spiders to certain pages.

+Plus, our site then looks shallow and flat despite our efforts to build quality content in depth.

 Conclusion

-While best practices are subject to change over time due to changes in user behavior in general and search engine priorities, we have to stay focused on what matters now.
+While best practices are subject to change over time due to changes in website design trends, user behavior in general, and search engine priorities, we have to stay focused on what matters now.

-From having a solid UX, managing the flow of link value, getting content / context and hierarchy right, managing duplicate content, and ensuring proper indexing, we can position our websites for success through strong internal linking structure.
+From having a solid UX, managing the flow of link value, getting content/context and hierarchy right, managing duplicate content, and ensuring proper indexing, we can position our websites for success through strong internal linking structure.

-In many cases, we’re heading into an era where most of what we do is natural and aligns well with what logic would dictate.
-If we start there – and then understand the more technical aspects of how link value flows, how canonicals work, and how to get content indexed – then we’re going to be in good shape.
+We’re heading into an era in SEO where most of what we do is natural and aligns well with what logic would dictate.

+If we start there and then work to understand the more technical aspects of how link value flows, how canonicals work, and how to get content indexed, we’ll be in good shape!